ryanezil/camel-quarkus-debezium/README.md

 ## Building Application Image

-This microservice is already built (both native and non-native) and the images is available here:
+This microservice is already built (both native and non-native) and the images are available here:

 * ```quay.io/ryanezil/camel-quarkus-dbz:2.0.0-SNAPSHOT```.
 * ```quay.io/ryanezil/camel-quarkus-dbz-native:2.0.0-SNAPSHOT```.